 Those in the upper right, and in particular those whose dots are Green, should be retained and developed.
 Those in the lower right, and especially those whose dots are Red, should be put on a performance improvement plan immediately.

-What you needed three to four months ago is different than what you need today.
-Three to four months from today could be even more different.
-When you look back over the past six to eight months, you realize there were foreseeable seismic changes coming in your business.
+What you needed 3-4 months ago is different than what you need today.
+What you need 3-4 months from today could be even more different.
+When you look back over the past 6-8 months, you realize there were foreseeable seismic changes coming in your business.
 Changes for which you could have developed some preventative actions to address or at least reduce the issues you’re facing.
 But, without a leadership succession plan in place, you will be in a very difficult and different situation.

 As we think about a Culture of Leadership and its place in helping cement a lasting legacy, remember a piece of advice that we frequently give organizations: “You don’t have to do succession planning for every position.
 Start by doing it for your most critical roles.”
 Tackle those today and you’ll be ahead of the organizations that have no succession plan and will be in panic mode when they can least afford to be there.